-Suppose we can live on this planet in a way that we are kept warm, fed, have access to much information and reduce a lot of harm, accidents, we can travel to places, .... without destroying the biodiverse ecosystems on this planet.
+Suppose we can live on this planet in a way that we are comfortably heated, well-fed, healthy, joyfully connected to the ones around us, that we have access to relevant and interesting information, that we are able to prevent harm or accidents, and that we can travel around, ...without destroying the biodiverse ecosystems on that same planet.

 For all those wishes, we need energy.
 And because we are with many and we like to use it, we want a lot.
-Here, "many" is 7 billion, "a lot" is 15 TW, and both numbers are increasing.
-15 terawatt is 15 trillion Joules per second.
-Humanity accelerates 15 trillion kilogram one meter per second per second, every second.
+Here, "many" is 8 billion people and "a lot" is 19 terawatt power, and both numbers are increasing.
+19 terawatt is 19 trillion Joules per second.
+A Joule is a Newton meter.
+So, humanity accelerates 19 trillion kilogram one meter per second per second over one meter, every second.
+Kilogram of what?
+Of mass.
+In the form of particles, vehicles, boxes, arms, trains, tracks, fluids, ...

 Looking at the figure above, one should be impressed by the enormous post-war growth of the oil-driven global industrial enterprise we call Economy.
 It allows billions to eat meat, stream videos, order clothing from across the globe.
 The trend is so stark, that a quick reduction of overall energy usage seems unlikely.
 Furthermore, there are billions who are (made) jealous to those who so easily access those services and entertainment.
 Therefore, more demand is easily created.